 Shawn Kathleen (no last name given, for obvious reasons) was a flight attendant who was so annoyed by the rudeness of some of her passengers that she started anonymously writing about them in a blog.
 People often didn’t believe her stories, so she started surreptitiously taking their picture and posting them on the blog.
 And eventually, right around early 2013, that’s how Passenger Shaming begin on Instagram (that’s also how she thinks she lost her job, but she seems to be doing OK since).

 Passenger Shaming has been profiled on Today, Ellen Degeneres and Bravo, among others.
-With 550,000 followers on Instagram, right around 500,000 followers on Facebook, over 25,000 followers on Twitter, and well over 2,000 subscribers on YouTube, Passenger Shaming accepts photos and pictures from air travelers and flight staff from around the world – and they’re all of your fellow passengers who you love to hate!
+With close to a million followers on Instagram, over 500,000 followers on Facebook, over 32,000 followers on Twitter, and almost 5,000 subscribers on YouTube, Passenger Shaming accepts photos and pictures from air travelers and flight staff from around the world – and they’re all of your fellow passengers who you love to hate!
 The ones who are making out in their seat.
 The ones who take their shirt off before they go to sleep.
 The ones who asked for a drink while Shawn Kathleen was trying to help a passenger who was having a heart attack.
 “You literally have a bottle of oxygen under your arm and you’re hustling up the aisle and somebody’s like, ‘Umm, excuse me,’ and they’ll snap their fingers, ‘Can I get a Coke?’